Editing Capabilities in Moodle

 Continue Reading

-The Text Editor has many tools that assist with entering content into your course.
-Many of its icons and functions should be familiar to anyone who uses a word proces...
+The Text Editor has many icons that assist with entering content into your course.
+Several of these icons and functions should be familiar to anyone who uses a word p...

 Continue Reading